Adeniyidata/Adeniyidata/README.md

 ________________________________________
 🔍 **My Focus**
-             Is to bring value to businesses by delivering clear, data-informed insights that empower decision-makers, streamline operations, and improve outcomes.
+             Is to bring value to startups, founders & businesses to drive growth with data-driven insights that empower decision-makers, streamline operations, and improve outcomes.
 ________________________________________

 - 📫 **How to reach me .**..